 "Going back in order to go forward is something we must do in the context of community - with mature friends, a mentor, spiritual director, counselor or therapist."

 Significantly, the tools Scazzero mentions are the very things supported by research: becoming aware of the patterns, finding support, and getting help when necessary.
-From an abstract online regarding a study of Breaking the Intergenerational Transmission of Child Abuse
+From an abstract online regarding a study of Breaking the Intergenerational Transmission of Child Abuse:

 Non-abusers have several factors in common.
 For instance: they have extensive emotional and social support from significant others.
 They are aware of what happened to them as children and are openly angry about their abuse.
 And many of them received (psycho)therapy as adolescents or young adults.